Alaska-Fisheries-Monitoring-Analytics/FMAtools/README.md

 If you intend to use the `gdrive_` functions of this package, you must first authorize the `googledrive::` package to access your NOAA account’s Google Drive.
-Run the following line to open a browser window to do this, which must be done only once.
+Run the following line to open a browser window to do this, which must be done only once. **Make sure to check the box granting the package access to your files!** You will otherwise get 403 errors for insufficient permissions!

 ``` r
 # Authorize the googledrive:: package to access your NOAA Google Drive